Fermat’s Last Theorem is one of the long outstanding maths problems that remained unresolved in the maths community for over 350 years.

 Sir Andrew Wiles first knew about Fermat’s Last Theorem in his teens when one day coming from school he decided to go to the library and in there he came across a book on Mathematics’s long unresolved equations.

-It was during his adulthood as a mathematics lecture, he decided to dedicate his time to solving Fermat’s Last Theorem.
+It was during his adulthood as a mathematics lecturer, he decided to dedicate his time to solving Fermat’s Last Theorem.
 He spent about 7 years totally committed to solving this equation.

 Spending 7 years being stuck to solve one problem is something that few people do.
 Spending 7 years trying to solve one equation is a mark of total commitment.